100 Plus Truly Practical Tips On How To Use & Clean Bedside Commodes

-A bedside commode is also a very good option if you elderly loved ones are not particularly steady and are making multiple trips to the bathroom at night – like my mom – and being sleepy, and probably stiff may be more prone to taking a tumble.
+A bedside commode is also a very good option if your elderly loved ones are not particularly steady, and are making multiple trips to the bathroom at night – like my mom – and being sleepy and stiff may be prone to taking a tumble.

 Just because bedside commodes are named as such, does not mean that they cannot be used elsewhere in a home.

-They are all very much portable, and some even come on wheels, and all can be placed for use in any room where your loved one may need it.
+They are all very much portable, and some even come with wheels, and all can be placed for use in any room where your loved one may need it.

 Many older adults are forced to have a bedside commode in a room where they entertain, but they probably don’t want their guests being confronted with it, or for them to know all the ways in which they are losing control of their body, and their independence.

 To this end, it may be a great relief for your elderly loved ones, if you can somehow hide, or cover up, any bedside commode that they have to have in a more public area, when it is not in use.

 Here are some of my tips for doing it.

 You can buy a dignity cover which is a made to look like an upholstered armchair and just slips over the frame of the commode.